Inclined Plane Preschool STEM Racing Toy Cars

-Create an inclined plane with everyday materials for a fun science activity Kids can race toy cars, build obstacles, and measure distances in this exciting hands-on learning through play.
+Create an inclined plane with everyday materials for a fun science activity Kids can build obstacles, and measure distances as they race toy cars in this exciting play idea.

 This post contains affiliate links.
 Privacy and Disclosure

-Kids explore, and interact with, their surroundings on a daily basis.
-As they stack blocks, draw shapes, or build a car out of a cardboard box, kids are developing cognitive and creative skills.
+Kids naturally explore, and interact with, their surroundings on a daily basis: stacking blocks; drawing shapes; building a spaceship out of a cardboard box.

 Related: Marble run with an inclined plane